 - 1. short term identification of cash-flow positive hotel and resort acquisition opportunities that provide an acceptable investment risk adjusted rate of return from hotel and retail operations and cash flow upside.
-Adjacent development rights are viewed as a standalone extra value upside; - 2. diversification of hotel and resort income through acquisition of other retail and/or office commercial properties that provide steady cash flow; - 3. short and medium term efficiencies in resort and hotel operations, development with minimal investment and risk, utilizing existing assets at the hotel or resort; and - 4. long term focus on operating margin improvements that improve the return on investment, improve the value of landholdings through resort master planning and regulatory approval processes, and unlock real estate value.
+Adjacent development rights are viewed as a standalone extra value upside; - 2. diversification of hotel and resort income through acquisition of other retail and/or commercial properties that are complimentary to the hotels and resorts and that provide steady cash flow; - 3. short and medium term efficiencies in resort and hotel operations, development with minimal investment and risk, utilizing existing assets at the hotel or resort; and - 4. long term focus on operating margin improvements that improve the return on investment, improve the value of landholdings through resort master planning and regulatory approval processes, and unlock real estate value.